-As we mentioned, building a color scale has been a process.
+As I mentioned, building a color scale has been a process.

 While we were successful in highlighting good and bad performing objects with our pink and green color palette, we neglected to take the visualization context into account.
-We noticed that objects which have values closer to the mean are hard to focus on because of low contrast between the light colors and our white UI background.
-Furthermore, at the point where the color changes from pink to green - it read as if there is a big change in value, even when the colors were very close to the mean.
+We noticed that objects with values closer to the mean are hard to distinguish because of the low contrast between the light colors and our white UI background.
+Furthermore, at the point where the color changes from pink to green, it appeared as if there was a big change in value, even when the colors were very close to the mean.

-add a neutral 9th grey color in the center, which will make this value transition smoother
+Add a neutral ninth grey color in the center to make the value transition smoother.

-reduce the overall brightness of the palette, which will make the neutral colors more visible
+Reduce the overall brightness of the palette to make the neutral colors more visible.

 We changed our divergent scale from:

-The last step to this process is building out a set of data visualization style guidelines which would include best practices on accessibility, diverging vs sequential scales, and more.
-Documenting our standards and learnings will help to build more consistency across our visualizations, whether they live in app, on Tableau, or in a slide deck.
+The last step will be to build out a set of data visualization style guidelines which would include best practices on accessibility, diverging vs sequential scales, and more.
+Documenting our standards and learnings will help us build more consistency across our visualizations, whether they live in the app, on Tableau, or within a slide deck.